taqtiqa/julia-install/docs/readme.md

 ### Julia

-Rubies older than 1.9.3-p429 will not compile with [Clang][clang] and require [GCC][gcc] >= 4.2.
+Julias older than 1.9.3-p429 will not compile with [Clang][clang] and require [GCC][gcc] >= 4.2.
 Normally, Linux and BSD systems will already have GCC installed.
 OS X users can install GCC via [homebrew]: